cleverform-js/cleverform/README.md

 # cleverform.js

-> 📝 An HTML form must have JS library.
-Simple and elegant 💕 form validations and more...
+> 📝 CleverForm is a JavaScript library for fast, straightforward and elegant 💕 HTML form validations

 ## Introduction